binarybeam/Aiboo/README.md

 * Perform quick actions (flashlight, volume, brightness, vibrate, etc.)
 * Set alarms and reminders
 * Delete, copy, move, and rename files
-* Analyse data like photos, contacts, SMS, call history, files, or calendar events
+* Analyse data like photos, contacts, SMS, transactions, call history, files, or calendar events (with consent)

 > All tasks are executed in the background automatically once Aiboo understands the command.